• Insights

 Against that backdrop, the 2026 US midterm elections are unlikely to produce major immigration legislation.
 Neither party appears likely to hold 60 votes in the Senate, and without 60 votes, Congress cannot easily move broad immigration legislation over a filibuster.
 Even a strong Republican election night would not create a clear path for a sweeping business immigration bill.

 Even without major immigration legislation, US immigration policy will continue to evolve.
-The next phase of immigration policy will likely move through enforcement, oversight, appropriations, state law, litigation, procurement, travel screening and private complaints.
+The next phase of immigration policy will likely move through enforcement, oversight, appropriations, state law, litigation, procurement, travel screening, private complaints and changes to the application of agency discretion.
 Agencies will use laws and regulations already on the books.
 States will build their own models.
 Congress will investigate even when it cannot legislate.
 Workers and applicants will file complaints.
 Advocacy groups will sue.
 Companies will have to explain decisions that once looked routine.

-The central post-midterm question is not whether compliance matters, it already does.
-The question is who will scrutinize employer workforce decisions and how aggressively.
+The central, post-midterm question is who will scrutinize employer workforce decisions and how aggressively.
 Employers should expect several developments under every plausible election outcome.
 The federal government will continue to frame business immigration enforcement as US-worker protection.
 States will matter more, including states that take a harder line through contracts, incentives, licensing, reporting rules, law enforcement cooperation and public pressure.
 Private complaints will matter more, both from US workers who believe companies favored foreign workers, and from work-authorized noncitizens who believe companies went too far in limiting sponsorship or screening for long-term work authorization.
 AI will add pressure by increasing worker anxiety and giving the government better tools to identify patterns across employer records.

 US-worker protection will remain the main enforcement frame